7 Steps to Make your Webste HIPAA-Compliant

 - The software that provides management access must be secure and meet all sorts of HIPAA requirements regarding access control and auditing.

 So, Option 1 is easy but requires more technical knowledge from the users and puts the onus of backup and disposal on them.
-Option 2 is better and allows more flexibility, usability, control, and centralization of the data into one place.
+Option 2 is better and allows more flexibility, usability, control, and data centralization.
 However, Option 2 is more technically complex and requires more cost and effort to implement correctly.
 Option 3 is easy, but how do you make the email HIPAA-compliant?
+LuxSci can help with that.

 Securing data emailed from your website forms

-The ideal procedure for securing your emailed data is basically as follows:
+The ideal procedure for securing emailed data is as follows:

-- Your secure website encrypts the submitted data (using PGP or S/MIME, TLS, or a secure web-based email pickup solution) such that only one or a few of your employees can open it.
+- Your secure website encrypts the submitted data (using PGP or S/MIME, TLS, or a secure web-based email pickup solution) so that only the intended employees can open it.

 - This data is emailed to recipients and “forgotten” by the website (or an encrypted copy is stored on the site if you prefer).